HKskn/vue-underscore/README.md

 ```
 # Usage
-After use plugin on main.js.
+After using the plugin on main.js.
 You can call it simply with 'this.$_.findwhere' (each, map, reduce, filter...)

 main.js